 In this instance, the Applicants offered three possible explanations for why the notice of hearing was ready so quickly after the hearing.
 They ask us to prefer the two that make inferences of improper motives on the part of the Executive Director.
 Issuing a notice of hearing under the Act is an exercise of discretion on the part of the Executive Director.
 There may be any number of factors considered by the Executive Director in determining when is the appropriate time to exercise that discretion.
-In this matter, we have very little, if any, evidence about the motivations of the Executive Director, and we find that there is insufficient evidence before us to infer what the Executive Director's motives were.
+In this matter, we have very little, if any, evidence about the motivations of the Executive Director's motives were.
 Specifically, we are unable to infer, based on timing alone, any improper motive on the part of the Executive Director.
 There is simply insufficient evidence to conclude that the first two explanations are more likely than the third.
 Furthermore, there are potential legitimate explanations for the conduct in question besides bad faith and intentional misconduct; we are not compelled to infer the worst and we have not done so.